 How to Make Hydrangeas Pink

-Pink Hydrangea Fertilizer As we said above, the color is determined by the pH levels in the soil.
-If the flowers are pink, it means they are taking up aluminum from the soil, but if they are blue, it means they are not.
+As we said above, the color is determined by the pH levels in the soil.
+If the flowers are pink, they take aluminum from the soil, but if they are blue, they are not.

-If you want to make them pink, you need to ensure they are getting aluminum from the soil.
+If you want to make them pink, make sure they are getting aluminum from the soil.

 To check the pH levels of the soil, get a testing kit.
 You can also take a soil sample to a county extension office for testing.
 Most people prefer to get kits and do it at home, so they have more control over testing and working with the colors.